-Fans stand for first time since 1994
+Safe standing used for first time

 The sections, which will be in place for home and away fans at the trial venues, give fans the option to sit or stand, with a seat as well as a barrier running between rows.

-Fans were using spaces in the Shed End and the lower tier of the Matthew Harding Stand during the Premier League game.
+Fans were using spaces in the Shed End and the lower tier of the Matthew Harding Stand.

 Manchester United, Manchester City, Tottenham and Championship side Cardiff are the other clubs taking part in the trial.